 Aroma: Prominent malty sweetness, often with a complex, light to moderate toasty character.
+Some caramelization is acceptable.
 Low to moderate esters.
-Little to no hop aroma (may be a bit spicy).
+Little to no hop aroma (may be a bit spicy or herbal).
 Commercial versions will often have a musty, woodsy, cellar-like character that is difficult to achieve in homebrew.
 Paler versions will still be malty but will lack richer, deeper aromatics and may have a bit more hops.
 No diacetyl.
 Appearance: Three main variations exist (blond, amber and brown), so color can range from golden blonde to reddish-bronze to chestnut brown.
 Clarity is good to poor, although haze is not unexpected in this type of often unfiltered beer.
-Well-formed head, generally white to offwhite (varies by beer color), supported by high carbonation.
+Well-formed head, generally white to off-white (varies by beer color), supported by high carbonation.

 Flavor: Medium to high malt flavor often with a toasty, toffee-like or caramel sweetness.
 Malt flavors and complexity tend to increase as beer color darkens.
 Low to moderate esters and alcohol flavors.
 Medium-low hop bitterness provides some support, but the balance is always tilted toward the malt.
-The finish is medium-dry and malty.
+The malt flavor lasts into the finish but the finish is medium-dry to dry, never cloying.
 Alcohol can provide some additional dryness in the finish.
-Low to no hop flavor, although paler versions can have slightly higher levels of spicy hop flavor (which can also come from the yeast).
+Low to no hop flavor, although paler versions can have slightly higher levels of herbal or spicy hop flavor (which can also come from the yeast).
 Smooth, well-lagered character.
 No diacetyl.

-Mouthfeel: Medium to medium-full body, often with a smooth, silky character.
+Mouthfeel: Medium to medium-light (lean) body, often with a smooth, silky character.
 Moderate to high carbonation.
 Moderate alcohol, but should be very smooth and never hot.

-Overall Impression: A fairly strong, malty, lagered artisanal farmhouse ale.
+Overall Impression: A fairly strong, malt-accentuated, lagered artisanal farmhouse beer.

 History: Name literally means "beer which has been kept or lagered."
 A traditional artisanal farmhouse ale from Northern France brewed in early spring and kept in cold cellars for consumption in warmer weather.
 It is now brewed year-round.
 Related to the Belgian Saison style, the main difference is that the Bière de Garde is rounder, richer, sweeter, malt-focused, often has a "cellar" character, and lacks the spicing and tartness of a Saison.
 Comments: Three main variations are included in the style: the brown (brune), the blond (blonde), and the amber (ambrée).
 The darker versions will have more malt character, while the paler versions can have more hops (but still are malt-focused beers).
 A related style is Bière de Mars, which is brewed in March (Mars) for present use and will not age as well.
+Attenuation rates are in the 80-85% range.
+Some fuller-bodied examples exist, but these are somewhat rare.

 Ingredients: The "cellar" character in commercial examples is unlikely to be duplicated in homebrews as it comes from indigenous yeasts and molds.
 Commercial versions often have a "corked", dry, astringent character that is often incorrectly identified as "cellar-like."
 Homebrews therefore are usually cleaner.
 Base malts vary by beer color, but usually include pale, Vienna and Munich types.
+Kettle caramelization tends to be used more than crystal malts, when present.
 Darker versions will have richer malt complexity and sweetness from crystal-type malts.
-Lager or ale yeast fermented at cool ale temperatures, followed by long cold conditioning.
+Sugar may be used to add flavor and aid in the dry finish.
+Lager or ale yeast fermented at cool ale temperatures, followed by long cold conditioning (4-6 weeks for commercial operations).
 Soft water.
-Floral or spicy continental hops.
+Floral, herbal or spicy continental hops.